-1. CEQA requires that all feasible mitigation measures that go beyond what is required by law be utilized to minimize or eliminate any significant adverse impacts.
-SCAQMD staff recommends that the Lead Agency incorporate the following changes to MM AQ-1 and MM AQ-2 in the Final MND to further reduce the Proposed Project's construction and operational emissions.
-For more information on potential mitigation measures as guidance to the Lead Agency, please visit SCAQMD's CEQA Air Quality Handbook website5.
+SCAQMD staff recommends that the Lead Agency incorporate the following changes to MM-AQ-1 and MM-AQ-2 in the Final MND to further reduce the Proposed Project's construction and operational emissions, particularly from NOx.
+For more information on potential mitigation measures as guidance to the Lead Agency, please visit SCAQMD's CEQA Air Quality Handbook website.